GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ###Has it been performance tested

-It has not been properly performance tested but has successfully processed 150M rows less than a minute for a use case relate to credit card data for de-identification only.
+It has not been properly performance tested but has successfully processed 145 MB csv file with 150M rows less than a minute for a use case relate to credit card data for de-identification only.
+It uses 500 DLP API quotas/minute.
+Please know there is a soft limit for 600 for project but can be increased if required.
 Screenshot below shows the execution patterns.

 ```
 gradle run -DmainClass=com.google.swarm.tokenization.CSVStreamingPipeline -Pargs="--streaming --project=<id> --runner=DataflowRunner  --inputFile=gs://customer-encrypted-data/1500000CCRecords_1.csv --batchSize=3000 --deidentifyTemplateName=projects/<id>/deidentifyTemplates/31224989062215255  --outputFile=gs://output-tokenization-data/1500000_CC_Records --numWorkers=5 --workerMachineType=n1-highmem-8 --maxNumWorkers=10 --dataset=pii_dataset"